GP’s experimental procedure leads to patient death

 The GP was also scrutinised for performing stem cell therapy on a second patient (B) to treat bilateral vestibular dysfunction (BVD).

-Evidence was accepted from patient B that he had not informed him stem cell therapy was an experimental procedure.
-The patient also said he had told him the procedure could repair damage in the body and was one hundred percent safe.
+The tribunal accepted evidence from patient B that the GP had not informed him stem cell therapy was an experimental procedure.
+The patient said the GP had also told him the procedure could repair damage in the body and was 100% safe.

 The tribunal accepted stem cell therapy was unproven in treating BVD and found its administration to patient B was improper and demonstrated a lack of appropriate care.